 Trump Campaign Flailing Against National Unity Opposing Racism

-We should enjoy this watershed moment.
-Trump’s worst is yet to come.
+We should enjoy this liberal moment because Trump’s worst is yet to come.

 It is quite obvious that our country is enjoying a liberal moment in its unity to fight racism.
 The mostly peaceful protests and demonstrations have permeated smaller towns that were once known as “Trump country.”
 We’ve experienced a sea-change in American attitudes towards social justice that would have been unthinkable this time last year.